The Machine (1977 film)

 The Machine (La Machine) is a 1977 French legal drama film directed by Paul Vecchiali.
 Centered on a child murder case, the film functions as a critique of capital punishment, which was then a subject of controversy in France prior to its 1981 abolition.
 The title refers to the social mechanism that leads to a man being sentenced to death and executed.

 Plot

 Pierre Lentier, a pedophile in his late twenties, is imprisoned for murdering a young girl he had been trying to molest.
-The narration, both linear and non-linear, follows the legal proceedings and the media coverage of the crime: it is punctuated by comments and debates about Lentier's background and mental illness and about the validity, and mostly lack thereof, of capital punishment.
+The narration, both linear and non-linear, follows the legal proceedings and the media coverage of the crime: it is punctuated by comments and discussions about Lentier's background and mental illness and about the validity, and mostly lack thereof, of capital punishment.
+Several scenes mimic television news and debates.

 The last act consists of Lentier's trial, during which he blames his crime on social repression and asserts that pedophilia is natural and beneficial to children, and his eventual execution by guillotine.